UOM-EEE-EEEN11202/notes-part2/docs/chapters/week3/lab_c_stage_1.rst

       uv run main.py

    You'll see :console:`Hello from lab-c!` displayed in the terminal.
 You'll also see that a virtual environment has been automatically created and is being used.
-(The :console:`uv init .` command doesn't actually make the environment for you, it just makes the files.)
+(The :console:`uv init .` command doesn't actually make the environment for you, it just makes the files that say what should be in the environment.)
 Due to the setup of VSCode, the graphical buttons to run a Python script won't work until the virtual environment has been created.

    .. figure:: ./images/uv_run.png
       :width: 800